onekin/ChatinVis/README.md

   	- llm.
 The main class in this folder is LLMManager, which is executed at the background to establish the communications with Langchain for asking questions to a LLM and with the local storage to manage the variables from the Options page.
      	- mindmeister.
 This folder contains the scripts to communicate with MindMeister API functionalities
         - utils.
 This folder contains helper functions which are small pieces of reusable code designed to perform a specific task that supports larger code structures.
+Main components:

+Content Script: content_script.js - executed when MindMeister is accessed Service worker: background.js - initializes all background scripts to enable communications Options file: options.js - executed when the option page is opened

 ## Building and Testing
 To compile the project, you only need to execute the following lines, but make sure you have the node and gulp versions specified in the Development Enviroment section.